Purity and 2-Calabi-Yau categories: Applications

 Then there is a canonical decomposition of vector spaces

 such that for all pairs of nonzero $\gamma',\gamma''\in L$ with $\gamma'+\gamma''=\gamma$, the CoHA multiplication map

-factors through the inclusion of $\Fl_{\gamma}$.
-In examples (3) and (4), the statement can be upgraded to the category of mixed Hodge structures. \end{theorem} \begin{proof} The morphism \eqref{torros} is obtained by applying the derived global sections functor to the morphism of perverse sheaves
+factors through the inclusion of $\Fl_{\gamma}$. \end{theorem} Using the lift of the algebra object $\RCoha_{\mathscr{C}}$ to an algebra object in the category of complexes of MHMs, the above result holds at the level of mixed Hodge structures. \begin{proof} The morphism \eqref{torros} is obtained by applying the derived global sections functor to the morphism of MHMs

-Moreover, by Theorem \ref{loc_pur_thm}, this is a morphism between semisimple perverse sheaves.
+Moreover, by Theorem \ref{loc_pur_thm}, this is a morphism between semisimple perverse sheaves, after applying $\rat$.
 By Theorem \ref{ICin}, there is a canonical decomposition of the target of \eqref{La}